Restrict foreign investors; 30,000 sign petition

 Construction rate is driving state economies says HIA

 ABS figures released on Friday show that residential construction became a key source of growth for several state economies during 2013/14 according to the Housing Industry Association.
 Construction of homes recovered in the last financial year in six out of eight states and where there were declines they were marginal.
 HIA economist Diwa Hawkins says: “The very low and stable interest rate settings characterising the current cycle are having the desired effect of realising much pent-up demand for new home building.
-The latest HIA Economics forecasts to be released on Monday suggest that residential construction will experience further growth in 2014/15 but policy makers need to understand that supply side constraints can only be held at bay by low interest rates
+The latest HIA Economics forecasts to be released on Monday suggest that residential construction will experience further growth in 2014/15 but policy makers need to understand that supply side constraints can only be held at bay by low interest rates for so long."

 News Analysis: At the crossroads - MPA's take on the end of 'Australian' house prices